 Pro Tip: Check the vegetables while they're cooling to make sure they don't get too soft.
 If you prefer them on the crunchy side, you may wish to remove them from the hot brine sooner.

-Step 3: Meanwhile, slice dill pickles in half or quarters and add to your pickling container with any other pre-pickled ingredients (I added pickled Jerusalem artichokes).
+Step 3: Slice dill pickles in half or quarters and add to your pickling container with any other pre-pickled ingredients (I added pickled Jerusalem artichokes).

 Pro Tip: Mom used to slice the pickles into smaller portions and now I'm regretting the decision not to do the same. 😬